-Non-Linear Junction Detection (NLJD) helps our technical team locate spycams and other bugging devices even when they are turned off, and even if the batteries are dead.
+Non-Linear Junction Detection (NLJD) helps our technical consulting team locate spycams and other bugging devices even when they are turned off, and even if the batteries are dead.

 How does a non-linear junction detector work?